Princess Daphne (ship): History

 Swan, Hunter & Wigham Richardson built her in Wallsend, England as a refrigerated cargo ship for Port Line.
 She was launched on 29 October 1954 and completed in March 1955.

 Between 1972 and 1974, she was converted into a cruise ship at Chalkis Shipyard, Piraeus, Greece.

 She served as a hospital ship in Sri Lanka in 2005.

-It was announced on June 14, 2014 that the Princess Daphne had arrived in Alang India under the name Daphne for scrapping, following a voyage from the Cretan port of Souda, where she was laid up in September 2012.
+It was announced on 14 June 2014 that the Princess Daphne had arrived in Alang, India under the name Daphne for scrapping, following a voyage from the Cretan port of Souda, where she was laid up in September 2012.
 She was given back to the Patimanios brothers by the bank following the sale of the assets of Classic International Cruises' fleet in 2013.
 In early 2014, rumors began to circulate saying she was to return to service under the "Classic International Cruises" banner.
 These rumors were proven false when it was announced that she was sold to Indian scrap merchants.
-She was beached at Alang, India by July 1, 2014 and scrapping commenced soon after.
+She was beached at Alang by 1 July 2014 and scrapping commenced soon after.